Adjunct Faculty

 Dr. Jackson is certified by the Florida Department of Education in 6–12 Social Sciences and taught for Pinellas County Schools for 15 years at Azalea Middle School (2010–13), Oak Grove Middle School (2013–20), and Lakewood Senior High School (2020–25).
 He also served as the Leadership Programs Specialist for the Boys and Girls Clubs of Sarasota and DeSoto Counties, where he managed and facilitated three leadership programs, supported recruitment initiatives with local high schools, and collaborated with community partners to provide meaningful leadership development experiences for youth.

-In addition to his K–12 classroom experience, Dr. Jackson formerly worked for K12 Florida (a Stride, Inc. subsidiary) as a Test Administrator, supporting statewide virtual education and assessment operations.
-He currently serves as a certified social studies teacher for AMIkids Manatee, where he teaches World Civilizations, Civics, U.S. History, and World Cultural Geography.
+In addition to his extensive K–12 classroom experience, Dr. Jackson formerly worked for K12 Florida (a Stride, Inc. subsidiary) as a Test Administrator, supporting statewide virtual education and assessment operations.
+He also previously served as a certified social studies teacher for AMIkids Manatee, teaching World Civilizations, Civics, U.S. History, and World Cultural Geography.